How to Configure Payment Gateways

 jetformbuilder payment gateway settings

-Adjust the form’ settings
+Adjust the Form’s Settings

 Now, go to WordPress Dashboard > JetFormBuilder > Forms and open one of the created forms.
-In the right-side menu, you will see the Gateways Settings section.
-Choose the “PayPal Checkout” option and click the “Edit” button to open its settings.
+Here, we assume that the form is previously created and all necessary fields are inserted.

 gateway settings of the form

-edit paypal checkout settings pop-up
+the edit paypal checkout settings pop-up

 • Use Global Settings — a toggle that pulls the data from the PayPal Gateway API’s settings and pre-fills the Client ID and Secret Key fields;